MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/china-local-deployment.md

     -   The **System administration \> Setup \> B2B Invitation configuration** page will not be available due to business-to-business (B2B) being unavailable in Azure Active Directory in China.
 For more information, see [What is guest user access in Azure Active Directory B2B](/azure/active-directory/b2b/what-is-b2b).

--   [Conditional access](/azure/active-directory/conditional-access/technical-reference) is an Azure Active Directory feature that is available for the Azure Active Directory Premium 2 SKU.
-This is unavailable in China.
+-   [Conditional access](/azure/active-directory/conditional-access/technical-reference) is an Azure Active Directory feature that is available for the Azure Active Directory Premium 1 SKU.
 -   The Microsoft Dynamics 365 Payment Connector for PayPal is not available in China.

 ## Additional resources